pabloprf/PORTALS-tutorial/docs/capabilities/vitals_capabilities.rst

 	dvs_min = [     0.7,      0.7,      0.7,    0.7]
 	dvs_max	= [     1.3,      1.3,      1.3,    1.3]

-Then, as it the case for all optimization problems in PORTALS, you must create a function class by selecting the namelist file to use (see :ref:`Understanding the PORTALS namelist` to understand how to construct the namelist file):
+Then, as it the case for all optimization problems in MITIM, you must create a function class by selecting the namelist file to use (see :ref:`Understanding the MITIM namelist` to understand how to construct the namelist file):

 .. code-block:: python

 	# Option 1: Provide the complete namelist
-	namelist   = IOtools.expandPath( '$PORTALS_PATH/regressions/namelist_examples/vitals_example.namelist' )
+	namelist   = IOtools.expandPath( '$MITIM_PATH/tests/namelist_examples/vitals_example.namelist' )
 	vitals_fun = VITALSmain.evaluateVITALS( folder, namelist = namelist )

 	# Option 2: Use a curated VITALS namelist and only modify some requested values